 Thank you for visiting the GHS Counseling webpage!
-What do counselors do?
-Check out this PRIDE lesson if you missed it and watch our virtual tour to get to know us!
+Watch our virtual tourto get to know us!
 Counselors are available by phone, email, or appointments Mon. - Fri. from 8am - 3pm.
 Please see the Counseling Dept. Directory for contact information.

 The SDYS CRISIS COUNSELING PROGRAM provides short-term, non-clinical support to youth and families that have been impacted by COVID-19.
 The goal is to help youth and families cope with the stress of the pandemic.
 They work with clients on a needs assessment to identify their highest priorities, connect them with relevant and appropriate resources, and provide a safe environment for them to share their experiences around the pandemic.

 Please click on the Grossmont Resource Center link to the left for additonal resources to help your family during this challenging time.